gabrielhribeiro/gabrielhribeiro/README.md

 💡 What I’m Interested In:
 Data Science: I love working with data, building models, and applying machine learning techniques to solve real-world problems.
-Hacking & Cybersecurity: I'm fascinated by ethical hacking and cybersecurity, constantly learning about new techniques to protect data.
+Cybersecurity: I'm fascinated by ethical hacking and cybersecurity, constantly learning about new techniques to protect data.

 🌱 Current Focus:
 I’m currently enhancing my skills in:
 Advanced Machine Learning: Experimenting with anomaly behaviour.
+Data Analysis: Tableau Journey of Data vizualisation.
 Data Engineering: Building robust data pipelines and working with big data technologies and vizualizations.
 Cybersecurity Practices: Learning more about ethical hacking and cybersecurity measures.